nikitabarnawal/duplicate_lines_detection/README.md

 # duplicate_lines_detection
 This project detects duplicate lines when text file is uploaded

-# stepst to run this project
+# steps to run this project

 1. clone this project
 2. pip install -r requirements.txt